agrawalraj/anova/docs/source/index.rst

-Welcome to Fova's documentation!
+Welcome to Fava's documentation!
 ===================================

-**Fova** (/lu'make/) is a Python library for .
+**Fava** is a Python library for performing functional ANOVA decompostions in high-dimensions.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information.

 .. note::